Great Baltimore Fire: Background

 In centuries past, fires regularly ravaged cities, frequently destroying large areas within.
 Close living quarters; lax, unenforced, or non-existent building codes; and a widespread dearth of firefighting services were all contributing factors to the frequency and extent of urban fires.
 The rapid expansion of American cities during the nineteenth century also contributed to the danger.

-In addition, firefighting practices and equipment were largely unstandardized, with each city having its own system.
+In addition, firefighting practices and equipment were largely nonstandardized, with each city having its own system.
 As time passed, these cities invested more in the systems that they already had, increasing the costs of any conversion.
 In addition, early equipment was often patented by its manufacturer.
 By 1903, over 600 sizes and variations of fire hose couplings existed in the United States.
 Despite efforts to establish standards being made since the 1870s, they had little effect: no city wanted to abandon its system, few saw any reason to adopt standards, and equipment manufacturers did not want competition.